Explore Rattray Marsh FAQs by Category

 - Forest Management: Emerald ash borer (EAB) has devastated woodlands across Ontario and has resulted in a significant loss of forest cover in Rattray Marsh.
 Dead trees were cut down to protect public and staff safety.
 From 2010 through to 2022, CVC has planted over 7,000 native trees and shrubs at Rattray Marsh.
 Over 900 of these trees and shrubs were planted in 2022 alone!
 These plantings will help reduce the impact of this loss and speed up the recovery of Rattray Marsh.
 To learn more about our work managing EAB at Rattray Marsh, please visit our Ash Tree Management at Rattray Marsh.

 - Sustainable Trail Design: A sanctioned trail system helps to direct inappropriate uses away from environmentally sensitive areas to protect wildlife while at the same time providing high quality experiences for visitors to safely view and appreciate the natural environment of the property.
 Elevated boardwalks help protect sensitive soils and allow for the movement of wildlife underneath.
 Handrails are used to guide people and pets from wandering off trails and disturbing wildlife and their habitat.

-- Sustainable Infrastructure Development: Infrastructure proposals are reviewed by CVC Ecologists to determine the best way to avoid, minimize and mitigate disturbances to wildlife and vegetation.
-For example, boardwalk construction is done outside of the bird breeding window to avoid disturbing them during this critical period.
+- Sustainable Infrastructure Development: Visitor infrastructure, like the boardwalk, are planned by in collaboration with CVC ecologists, who help determine the best way to avoid, minimize and mitigate disturbances to wildlife and vegetation.
+For example, low-impact boardwalk construction was done outside of the bird breeding window to avoid disturbing them during this critical period, and erosion control and exclusion fencing was used to protect wildlife during installation.

 - Outreach and Education: CVC works with community partners to protect and restore the natural areas of Rattray Marsh.
 This includes organizing and supporting community events to increase forest cover, create wildlife habitat and improve water quality in Sheridan Creek and the marsh.
 Interpretive signs inform visitors about the significance and sensitivity of the marsh.

 - Monitoring of Rattray Marsh by Canadian Wildlife Service (2010-2021) as part of Great Lakes Coastal Wetlands Monitoring program.
 Indicators include fish, birds, amphibians, wetland vegetation, aquatic macroinvertebrates and water quality.
 Detailed Coastal Wetland Monitoring Program (CWMP) Reports and publications are available online.
 For more information visit greatlakeswetlands.org.